Reading time: 3 minutes

 Managed funds, as the name suggests, are an investment structure where professional fund managers select and manage the fund’s investments on behalf of their investors.

-Managed funds have long appealed to investors who may not have the time or the expertise to invest certain asset classes on their own behalf.
+Managed funds have long appealed to investors who may not have the time or the expertise to invest in certain asset classes on their own behalf.
 And as investors pool their money, managed funds also give them access to a wider range of assets and asset classes than they would otherwise have access to.
 When you invest in a managed fund the number of ‘units’ you receive will depend on the unit price on the day of purchase.
 Units are of equal value and their price will reflect the value of the fund’s assets which may change daily.

 Traditionally, managed funds were ‘unlisted’ which meant units could only be purchased by applying to the fund.
 These days, many are listed on the ASX mFunds service so units can be bought and sold through a broker.
 (ASX mFunds are not to be confused with exchange-traded funds (ETFs), although many fund managers also offer ETFs.)

 Investment returns come in the form of capital growth in the value of your units and income from distributions.
 While distributions may be declared on a regular basis, they ultimately depend on the performance of the fund and its earnings.